BonoboPLC/lojjo_wiki/retail-sales-agents.md

 <!-- SUBTITLE: A complete guide to selling tickets and paying prizes -->

-# 	Sell from any Device!
+# 	Sell from any Device

 You can access Sales Agent from any smart device, including PC, Laptop, Smartphone or Tablet.
 For best experience please use Chrome.